-A digital first mindset aligns with a customer first approach of embracing the digital tools available in the many ways consumers want to engage today, cites Regina Fiedel, vice president of digital marketing for Citizen Watch America, during a podcast on the topic for The Plumb Club in March.
+A digital-first mindset aligns with a customer-first approach of embracing the digital tools available in the many ways consumers want to engage today, cites Regina Fiedel, vice president of digital marketing for Citizen Watch America, during a podcast on the topic for The Plumb Club in March.
 The aim is to keep things easy and seamless for customers.
 “We need to create awareness and demand, no matter where our products are sold, using digital tactics as an effective, measurable way to inform, engage and build relationships with customers anywhere they’re shopping,”

 The global pandemic definitely forced the jewelry industry to try new things to connect with consumers.
 Virtual appointments have been a big success story for the jewelry and watch business, shares Barbara Garces, chief digital officer for Citizen Watch America, who joined Fiedel on the Plumb Club podcast.
-“The beauty of virtual appointments is that when done well it can simulate the in-store experience.
+“The beauty of virtual appointments is that when done well, it can simulate the in-store experience.
 With many consumers working from home, this area has seen a greater level of engagement.”

-Use the booking tools mentioned (Acuity Scheduling and Calendly), jewelers allow customers to pick a time.
+Use the booking tools mentioned (Acuity Scheduling and Calendly); jewelers allow customers to pick a time.
 These apps automatically send reminders and allow for cancellations and rescheduling.
 Make sure to include a form asking several questions that will allow you to prepare for your virtual meeting.
-It’s also a great opportunity to conduct workshops to educate engaged consumers more deeply about products offered, and perfect to share on Facebook and Instagram.
+It’s also a great opportunity to conduct workshops to educate engaged consumers more deeply about the products offered, and it’s perfect to share on Facebook and Instagram.

 “A winning strategy leans both on the brands you carry to provide great content for your site and social, as well as creating local, relevant content yourself,” says Cohen.
 “One way to use localized content is encouraging your customers to tag your store’s social handle and use your #hashtag.
 Social media is an amazing way to talk directly to potential consumers.
-Jewelers can quickly and easily communicate any new arrivals, promotions and events to name a few.”
+Jewelers can quickly and easily communicate any new arrivals, promotions, and events, to name a few.”

 The Plumb Club’s FIT Program – Graduate Spotlight

-As part of The Plumb Club’s mission of shaping the future of the jewelry industry, we have partnered with the Fashion Institute of Technology (FIT) on a wonderful, new program that helps students seeking a career in the industry learn more about their chosen field.
-This month we are pleased to showcase a member of this year’s FIT graduating class and one of these rising stars.
+As part of The Plumb Club’s mission of shaping the future of the jewelry industry, we have partnered with the Fashion Institute of Technology (FIT) on a wonderful new program that helps students seeking a career in the industry learn more about their chosen field.
+This month, we are pleased to showcase a member of this year’s FIT graduating class and one of these rising stars.

-Pavithra Sathya Prakash may just be graduating from FIT’s jewelry program in May 2021, but she already has some serious industry cred, having held merchandising and design positions with companies such as Bonnie Jennifer Jewelry, Unique Designs and Mahika Creations.
+Pavithra Sathya Prakash may just be graduating from FIT’s jewelry program in May 2021, but she already has some serious industry cred, having held merchandising and design positions with companies such as Bonnie Jennifer Jewelry, Unique Designs, and Mahika Creations.

 After leaving a job in finance in 2014, Prakash started exploring handmade clay jewelry.
-After honing this art, she started her own clay jewelry brand, but then decided to go back to school to learn even more about the jewelry category.
+After honing this art, she started her own clay jewelry brand but then decided to go back to school to learn even more about the jewelry category.
 Her favorite area of study, naturally is design.
-“I love creating sketches, rendering the sketches in gouache and building those designs in CAD.”
+“I love creating sketches, rendering the sketches in gouache, and building those designs in CAD.”